 The country is a party to the International Covenant on Civil and Political Rights.

-The government continued to grant privileges to the Catholic Church that other groups did not receive including in educational institutions, in government facilities, and in access to media.
-Some minority religious groups said this practice strengthened the perception the government favored the Catholic Church as the “official religion” over other religious groups.
-The government used Catholic Church representatives to inaugurate public buildings throughout the country.
+Under the 2014 concordat, the government continued to grant privileges to the Catholic Church that other groups did not receive, including in educational institutions, in government facilities, and in access to media.
+Some minority religious groups said this practice strengthened the perception that the government favored the Catholic Church as the “official religion” over other religious groups.
+The government continued to use Catholic Church representatives to inaugurate public buildings throughout the country.
 Public television transmitted religious programming paid for by the Catholic Church, most of which was of Catholic services.
-A Brazilian-owned television network (TV Record) covered the religious activities of the Universal Church.
-Other religious groups received minimal TV broadcast time reportedly because they did not request it or had no means to pay for it.
+A Brazilian-owned television network TV Record covered the religious activities of the Universal Church.
+Other religious groups received minimal television broadcast time, reportedly because they did not request it or had no means to pay for it.